Why Listening Between the Lines?

 - Honoring the perspective and experience of all historical participants by having them articulate their views in their own words and, where possible, their own voices;

 - Using only historically-documented, non-fictional texts and testimonies, including, official reports, diaries, letters, memoirs etc. We do not create scenes or ‘reconstruct’ dialogue.
-When ‘fictive’ cultural texts and artifacts, i.e., songs, novels, political propaganda are quoted, they are clearly noted as such; and
+When ‘fictive’ cultural texts and artifacts, i.e., songs, novels, political propaganda are quoted, they must be more-or-less contemporaneous to the events described, historically significant in forming our view of the events, and clearly noted as such;

 - Trusting our projects’ listener/participants to reach their own judgments as to the forces operating on each historical actor, and the demands of justice and fairness.

 Listening Between the Lines and its partners support participatory democracy and citizen involvement, through public discussions and dialogues.
 We have conducted a number of public forums based on our documentaries.
 Please contact us to join these exciting developments.

 We’ve committed ourselves for more than twenty years to exploring the historical, cultural, economic and social contexts of today’s problems; and to presenting the various and opposing perspectives of the participants, witnesses and experts.

 - Knowledge of each other’s expressions, perceptions, and values;